dimitri-nicolo/calico/master/networking/dual-tor.md

 BGP session to fail, because that will trigger removing or deprioritising the routes that were learnt over that BGP session.

-In terms of BIRD config, we can get that behaviour in a dual ToR setup by omitting the "source address" field that {{site.prodname}} would normally specify, and we've added a new `sourceAddress` field to the `BGPPeer` resource for that purpose.
+{{site.prodname}} incorporates BIRD as its BGP speaker, and in terms of BIRD config, we can get that behaviour in a dual ToR setup by omitting the "source address" field that
+{{site.prodname}} would normally specify.
+There is now a `sourceAddress` field in the `BGPPeer` resource for that purpose.
 Setting `sourceAddress` to `None` allows [Linux to compute the source address](http://linux-ip.net/html/routing-saddr-selection.html) for the BGP session automatically, which in practice gives the local NIC-specific address in the same subnet as the ToR router IP that we are peering with.

-#### Fast link failure handling, with BFD and LLGR
+#### Fast link failure handling with BFD and LLGR

 With standard BIRD config, including Graceful Restart, it can take 210s for a link failure to be notified to other BGP peers such that they remove the routes over that link: